Junnygram/devops/session3/bash/README.md

 echo this is junny
 ctrl x y, enter
-`bash script.sh` this will run the script
+`bash script.sh` this will run the script we can also speciy the root path `which bash`it will return /usr/bin/bash now run `/user/bin/bash script.sh`

 1. **Script for creating folders:**